VishnuSuhasChinta/Meridian-Agentic-AI-Research/README.md

-# Meridian Intelligence Engine — Outputs
+# Meridian — Outputs

 This repo contains the output of a 6-agent AI pipeline I built for VC market intelligence.
-The topic for this run was **AI Agents** — the pipeline scraped real data, analysed it, wrote a report, had another agent tear it apart, and then synthesized a final version.
+The topic for this run was **AI Agents** the pipeline scraped real data, analysed it, wrote a report, had another agent tear it apart, and then synthesized a final version.

 Here's what each file is.